ethical-se/ese-practices/ESE-FAQ.md

 ### Agile Values and Principles

 * Does usage of IEEE Std.
 7000 introduce the risk of harming project velocity?
   * *Answer:* Our motivation in this work is to prevent this.
+Some slow down might actually be beneficial as value elicitation and conflict resolution do take time and require rigor and effort.
+The more critical a system is (think about safety-critical systems), the more effort and time for careful, responsible analysis and design work is in order.

 * How do the Agile values in the manifesto and those in XP etc. fit in?
   * *Answer:* While related, not all of the agile values directly correspond to ethical values such as transparency, sustainability, privacy, fairness, and accountability.
 The following table maps the four values of the Agile Manifesto to selected, exemplary core values from Table G.1 in IEEE Std.
 7000: